Financing SDG 6

 In some countries, Water.org has observed that financial institutions are less interested in offering microloans for water and sanitation because they are perceived to be more risky than income-generating loans.
 That perception does not consider how household access to water and sanitation assets enable household incomes to rise through increased availability of productive time.
 This paper, originally presented at 2015 Stockholm World Water Week, draws upon Water.org data to highlight the how water and sanitation microloans indirectly affect household income.
 (July 2016)

 Impact Assessment — “Water and Sanitation Microfinance Operations in India: An Assessment of Challenges & Determinants of Success”

 The role microfinance can play in improving access to safe water supply and sanitation among low-income populations is gaining attention, especially in light of conversations around financing the achievement of Sustainable Development Goal 6.
 Despite this increased attention, knowledge gaps remain regarding factors that hinder and facilitate the scale and sustainability of water and sanitation microfinance operations.
 This study examines the enablers and constraints that have shaped the performance of Water.org partner organizations in India between 2011 and 2015.
 (October 2016)

 GLAAS ESA overview — About Water.org

-This overview, published in the biannual UN-Water Global Analysis and Assessment of Sanitation and Drinking-water, presents the achievements and lessons learned in empowering millions of people at the base of economic the pyramid to construct water or toilet assets through access to affordable, targeted finance.
-(April 2017)
+This overview, published in the biannual UN-Water Global Analysis and Assessment of Sanitation and Drinking-Water, presents Water.org’s achievements to date in empowering millions of people living in poverty to access drinking water and sanitation through the availability of affordable, targeted finance.
+(April 2019)

 Give the gift of safe water today.Donate